In this guide, we take a look at what you need to know when partnering with a commercial glass company.

 7. Delivery Location

-The glass you ordered may be delivered to your shop or at your project’s location.
+The ordered glass may be delivered to your shop or the project’s location.
 The commercial glass manufacturer needs to know where the glass needs to go.
-This is especially important for deliveries going to bigger job sites where it’s easy to get lost.
+This is especially important for deliveries going to more significant job sites where it’s easy to get lost.

 8. Shop Limitations